DPP-IV (Dipeptidyl Peptidase-IV)

 Functional dyspepsia patients.
 60-day intervention.

 Significant reductions in GI symptoms (bloating, fullness, post-prandial distress) vs placebo.
-CAVEAT: this is a multi-enzyme blend — DPP-IV-attributable effect cannot be cleanly isolated.
+Caveat: this is a multi-enzyme blend — DPP-IV-attributable effect cannot be cleanly isolated.
 The DPP-IV-specific gluten/casein-related applications have separate evidence (above).

 Side effects and drug interactions